johnxhobbs/paletteknife/README.md

  - `autolegend()` - draws a legend with the last `autocol()` scales
  - `autoaxis()` - adds more axes labels and gridlines
  - `autopal()` - creates a colour palette between limits

+Extensive examples have been included, see `?autocol` and `?autolegend` for starters.
+Functions themselves are relatively simple but serve as shortcuts for making better plots.
+Suggestions and contributions are very welcome for other base graphics tasks which can be helpfully decorated, see maintainer contact details.

 ## Installation